andrilauw/govtech-data-eng-tech-challenge/task4/README.md

     Your browser will then open a new tab, navigating to `http://localhost:8888/tree`.
 If your browser does not automatically open the URL, please open it manually in your browser.

-3. Go to the last cell where you can see the generated chart by `matplotlib` package.
+3. Open the `covid_sg_visualisation.ipyng` notebook, go to the last cell where you can see the generated chart by `matplotlib` package.
 If no chart appear, execute all the commands one by one from top to bottom by pressing `Shift + Enter` on each cell in orderly manner.